exponentcms/exponent-cms/readme-ical.txt

 ExponentCMS Calendar iCalendar feed implementation

-There are NO guarantees this may not open up security vulnerabilites on your site!
+There are NO guarantees this may not open up security vulnerabilities on your site!
 Please use with caution!

 Install into the root ExponentCMS directory.